 News from NORLA

-At April 19, NORLA had the pleasure of welcoming four new translators to Oslo for the fourth season of our translators hotel at Hotell Bondeheimen:
+Today, NORLA had the pleasure of welcoming four new translators to Oslo for the seventh season of our translators hotel at Hotell Bondeheimen:

 We look forward to spending the next two weeks in their company!

 Anne-Marie Soulier - Translator of the Month October 2017